 Today competition is extremely fierce.
 The largest drawback to learning PPC is that it takes money to make money and this is a rough neighborhood to play in.
 Local PPC, on the other hand, is an easier place to learn the PPC ropes.

-Here it is possible to test a website, a market, AdWords and refine everything before heading out into the online marketing world.
-While you won’t be tapping into millions of eyeballs, local eyeballs can still be valuable and profitable.
+Here it is possible to online marketing world.
+While you won't be tapping into millions of eyeballs, local eyeballs can still be valuable and profitable.

 Options for Your Local Campaign